” In all this, Job did not sin by charging God with wrongdoing.” Job 1:22

 I’m a fan of the Irish, not because I went there or graduated from their but for other reasons.

 I am a fan culturally because I’m part Irish.

 I am a fan religiously because I grew up Catholic.

-This is why Christians are not God’s fans.
+This is why I’m not God’s fan.
 I try to keep my life free of emotional attachments to wins and losses.
 Jesus is the same whether life is going great or not.
 His Word is true whether I am cheering His Name or not.
 God was God when my dad passed away at 10 years old.
 He was God when my mom passed away at 30.
 God was God when I got fired from two churches.
 God was also God when I married the woman of my dreams, my first child was born, and got that sweet job.